tarafdar/ECE1373_assignment2/README.md

 This writes control registers, copies data into the off-chip memory, starts the application and reads data out.

 Verifying Accuracy
-The above test creates a file in the data directory for each batch layer calleddma_out.
+The above test creates a file in the data directory for each batch layer called dma_out.
-The nn_params/softMax.py script pumps the data through a softmax and compares the results with the label information.
+The nn_params/softMax.py script pumps the data out of the last fully connected layer  through a softmax and compares the results with the label information.
 This will give you an accuracy result of your network.